Codependency Therapy

 Get Help From a Psychologist For Codependency in Beverly Hills, Irvine, and Newport Beach

 Breaking the cycle of codependency can be very difficult to do on your own.
-Enlisting the help of a trusted psychologist can help you recognize codependent behaviors, overcome feelings of guilt and inadequacy, and create an effective plan to regain control of your life.
+Enlisting the help of a trusted psychologist who can provide codependency therapy can help you recognize codependent behaviors, overcome feelings of guilt and inadequacy, and create an effective plan to regain control of your life.
 If you’re interested in learning more or would like to set up a meeting with an experienced psychologist who is dedicated to your health and wellbeing, contact Blair Wellness Group at 310-999-4996 to schedule an appointment today.

 Our Core Values